urooj88/SIS-LLM-InferenceTool/README.md

 ## Acknowledgements

-This research was conducted at Technological University Dublin, Ireland.
-Experiments were carried out using the HPCNexus testbed hosted by the HPC Nexus Laboratory at Technological University Dublin.
+Experiments were carried out using the HPCNexus testbed at Technological University Dublin.

 ---